 All Educational Contest entries will be judged prior to the State Horse Show by at least two judges per contest.
-Results and scores will be returned by June 1st and awards will be packaged for pick-up at the show office the week of the 2021 State 4-H Horse Show.
+Results and scores will be announced by May 30.
+Awards will be packaged for pick-up at the show office the week of the 2022 State 4-H Horse Show.
 The Top 5 Drawing, Painting, and Photography entries for each division will be showcased on the Georgia 4-H Horse Show website.

-2021 STATE 4-H HORSE SHOW INDIVIDUAL DEMONSTRATION CONTESTS
+2022 STATE 4-H HORSE SHOW TEAM AND INDIVIDUAL DEMONSTRATION CONTESTS

 Eligibility: All participants in the contest must be active 4-H members, certified by their County Extension Staff member's signature on the application.
 The member does not have to own a horse, but must be involved in the 4-H Horse Program.
 Participants may be cloverleaf, junior or senior 4-H members.
-Their eligibility is determined by their grade level during the 2020-2021 school year.
+Their eligibility is determined by their grade level during the 2021-2022 school year.

 Entry Information: All participants must record their individual demonstrations as a video in one single cut (continuous video) and upload as an unlisted YouTube video.
-That link can be submitted as an entry for the contest at https://tinyurl.com/ga4hhorseshowcontests21
+That link can be submitted as an entry for the contest at https://tinyurl.com/ga4hhorseshow2022

-METHOD DEMONSTRATION CONTEST (Individual)
+METHOD DEMONSTRATION CONTEST (TEAM)